Classification and characterization of nonequilibrium Higgs modes in unconventional superconductors: Results

-While the nonequilibrium probe of collective excitations in conventional s-wave superconductors has been studied intensively \cite{barankov2004, matsunagaPRL12,matsunagaPRL13,krull_nat_commun_2016}, the response for unconventional superconductors is still at its infancy.
-In view of the promising results so far, the question arises: How can we transfer the phonon spectroscopy technique to collective modes in superconductors?
-These systems often exhibit very complicated correlations \cite{DalScience2013,PhysRevLett.108.227003,PhysRevX.4.041046} and a variety of different mechanisms which can lead to superconductivity.
-If we want to examine the nonequilibrium response of the coherent condensate of such superconductors in general, we have to go back to the fundamental properties of these systems: The symmetry of the lattice.\\ According to group theory, every configuration of the condensate at a given time can always be decomposed with respect to the different irreducible representations of the point group symmetry of the lattice.
-As an example, we take a superconductor on a lattice with $D_{4h}$ space group symmetry, which is the lattice symmetry of cuprate high-$T_c$ superconductors.
-Based on this argument, there are four different irreducible representations for the possible gap symmetries: $A_{1g}$, $A_{2g}$, $B_{1g}$ and $B_{2g}$.
-The Higgs oscillations can always be decomposed into the contributions from these sectors.\\ The strong excitation is achieved experimentally by short intense laser pulses \cite{Aku-Leh:04,PerfettiPRL07,Demsar2003,mihailovic_PRL_09,PhysRevB.96.020505, mansartPNAS13}.
-Theoretically, we start by considering a quench of the initial state.
-Every quantum quench deforms the gap function from its equilibrium value, which then can be decomposed into contributions from different irreducible representations.
-Taking for example a momentum independent quench would only probe the $A_{1g}$ channel of the condensate \cite{peronaci_capone_PRL_15}, but does not couple to other allowed modes.
-The solution to address also the other possible modes is to modify the quench and make it momentum depended, so that we can probe other symmetry sectors as well.
-For example in case of $d_{x^2-y^2}$-wave superconductivity, the possible modes are shown in Fig. \ref{fig_lobes}. \\ In order to illustrate this concept, we performed numerical exact simulations for s- and d-wave BCS superconductors to study the nonequilibrium response to k-dependent quantum quenches.
+We start our theoretical description by considering a quench of the initial state.
+Every quantum quench deforms the condensate from its equilibrium value, which then can be decomposed into contributions from different irreducible representations.
+Taking a momentum independent quench for example would only probe the $A_{1\mathrm{g}}$ channel of the condensate \cite{peronaci_capone_PRL_15}, but does not couple to other allowed symmetries.
+The solution to address also the other possible symmetries is to modify the quench and make it momentum dependent, so that we can probe other symmetry sectors as well.
+For example in case of $d_{x^2-y^2}$-wave superconductivity, the possible oscillations of the condensate are shown in Figure~\ref{fig:figure2}.

+In order to illustrate this concept, we perform numerical simulations for $s$- and $d$-wave BCS superconductors to study the nonequilibrium response to momentum-dependent quantum quenches.
 The Hamiltonian we are investigating is given by

-with $f(\bf k)$ describing the symmetry of the interaction, $W$ the interaction strength, and the normal state Hamiltonian $H_0 = \sum_{\textbf{k},\sigma}\epsilon_{\textbf{k}}c^{\dagger}_{\textbf{k},\sigma}c^{\phantom{\dagger}}_{\textbf{k},\sigma}$, where $c^{\dagger}_{\textbf{k}, \sigma}$ creates electrons with momentum ${\bf k}$ and spin $\sigma$.
+with $f_\vk$ describing the symmetry of the interaction, $V$ the interaction strength, and the normal state Hamiltonian $H_0 = \sum_{\vk\sigma}\epsilon_{\vk}c^{\dagger}_{\vk\sigma}c^{\phantom{\dagger}}_{\vk\sigma}$, where $c^{\dagger}_{\vk\sigma}$ creates electrons with momentum $\vk$ and spin $\sigma$.
 Within the BCS solution, the gap is determined by